LiamHz/public-notes/debugging-a-segfault.md

 This shows that `imageInFlight[imageIndex]` is what's producing the `heap-buffer-overflow`

-6. I check `main.cpp` to check how `imagesInFlight` was initialized, and to see if its value was re-assigned at any point (I see that it's not)
+6. Image index can go up to a value of 2 (accessing the third element).

-7. `imagesInFlight` was initialized with `std::vector<vk::Fence> imagesInFlight(maxFramesInFlight);` (maxFramesInFlight is a constant that's set to 1 currently).
-I realize that this is creating a vector (equivalent to list in Python) with a size of 1, but not initalizing the values of that list to anything, therefore: when I run `imageInFlight[imageIndex]` I try to access an uninitialized value.
-I can fix this by changing the initialization to `std::vector<vk::Fence> imagesInFlight(maxFramesInFlight, VK_NULL_HANDLE);`
+`imagesInFlight` was initialized with `std::vector<vk::Fence> imagesInFlight(maxFramesInFlight);` (maxFramesInFlight is a constant that's set to 2 currently)

+**To fix the segfault, I need to change maxFramesInFlight to 3, instead of 2**

+**Note:** Image index will go up to 2 if triple buffering is supported by the swapchain, and up to 1 if only double buffering is supported.
+This is why the error only occasionally happened.